 It is essential that lunch boxes and drink bottles are clearly named.

 The provision of emergency contact details and student medical information forms a part of the student enrolment form.
 This includes asthma and allergy management plans.
 Please ensure all contact details are updated regularly.
-We strongly urge all families to download the Flexischools App onto their phones as this is the most efficient way for us to contact you in the event of a school emergency.
+We strongly urge all families to download the Flexischools App and class dojo onto their phones as this is the most efficient way for us to contact you in the event of a school emergency.

 Under the Education Act 1958, instruction in all key learning areas is free to all students attending a state school.
 However, parents are expected to pay for student textbooks, requisites/stationery, materials for programs where the student consumes or takes possession of the finished articles, student computer printing above basic requirements, diaries, camps and excursions, extracurricular programs, swimming lessons etc. Parents/carers also have the option of paying for school fees in instalments.
 For further information, please contact the Office.